 So far we mostly focused on ``local'' observables.
-However, features of ${\cal T}({\mathbb N})$ of a more global nature would also be worth of investigation.
-For instance, it is not difficult to see that the ``infinite observable'' $O_+[n]:= O(n,n+1,n+2,\ldots)$ completely determines $n$, i.e. if two natural numbers $n$ and $m$ are such that $O_+[n] = O_+[m]$ then $n = m$.
-Indeed, suppose without loss of generality that $m \geq n$ and set $r:= m-n$.
+However, the global features of ${\cal T}({\mathbb N})$ are also worth of investigation.
+For instance it is not difficult to see that the ``infinite observable'' $O_+[n]:= O(n,n+1,n+2,\ldots)$ completely determines $n$, i.e. if two natural numbers $n$ and $m$ are such that $O_+[n] = O_+[m]$ then $n = m$.
+Of course this is an obvious consequence of the previous theorem but an independent elementary proof by contradiction goes as follows.
+Suppose, without loss of generality, that $m \geq n$ and set $r:= m-n$.
 Then it readily follows from the above assumption that eventually $p + r$ is prime whenever $p$ is prime (this is a consequence of the fact that every tree appearing in the $h$-th slot of $O_+(n)$ will also appear in the corresponding slot of $O_+(m)$).
 Hence, $r$ must be equal to 0, for $r >0$ would contradict the well-known fact that $\limsup_k (p_{k+1} - p_k) = + \infty$ (where $p_k$ is the $k$-th prime number).

-Other properties addressing global aspects of ${\cal T}({\mathbb N})$ will appear in the next section.
+Other properties addressing global aspects of ${\cal T}({\mathbb N})$ will appear in the next section.\\

 For each observable $O$, we define $O^t$, the {\it transposed} of $O$, as the word obtained by reversing the sequence of trees $O$.
 For example $O^t(5,6)=O(6,7)$.
 It is not always true that the transposed of an observable is itself an observable, this happens for instance with $O(1,2) = [(),(())]$.
 As one may expect the transposition changes in general the cardinality of the occurrences, for instance $O(3,4)$ appears many times while $O(4,5)=O^t(3,4)$ is unique.